-Or, you can use a method that I learned in Cognitive Behavioral Therapy sessions.
+Or, you can use a method that I learned in CBT sessions.

-Simply write down your anxious thought and challenge it.
+Simply write down your anxious thought and challenge them.
 Come up with an alternative and more positive thought and you will feel so much better!

 Alternatively, you can start a gratitude journal and write down everything that you are grateful for.
 This way, if the date doesn’t go to plan, you can look at the journal and know that you have more important things to lose and this doesn’t matter!